|Type:||Trad, 5 pitches, 700', Grade II|

 There are three independent pitches to MJD apart form Orbit.

 P1: Climb straight up from the first pitch of Orbit from the nice flat ledge just after the Orbit chimney.
-Climb up through growing vegetation over a pumpy little overlap to an uncomfortable hanging belay on two ancient bolts.
-One an old rusted Beckey bolt, the other a rusted 1/4" p.o.s.
-This ancient anchor can be backed up with a couple 1" cams in an uninspiring flake above.
+Climb up through a small section of annoying vegetation over a pumpy little overlap to an uncomfortable hanging belay on two brand new bolts, added in 2015.

 P2: Climb straight up the corner on fun laybacks and loose flakes.
 Reach a new-ish bolt out left.
 Clip this then make tenuous, unprotected slab moves left appx.
 12 feet or so above the bolt to protection opportunities.
 Head back right.
 Climb an easier and fun overlap back to the corner to a one bolt anchor that can be backed up and equalized with a #3 and #1 camalot in a solid crack to the right.